MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 1. On the lab computer, in the Microsoft Edge window displaying the Azure portal, in the **Search** text box, search for and select **Azure Center for SAP Solutions**.
 1. On the **Azure Center for SAP Solutions \| Overview** page, in the vertical navigation menu on the left side, select **Virtual instances for SAP solutions** and, in the list of virtual instances, select the instance you deployed in the previous exercise.
 1. On the virtual instance page, in the vertical navigation menu on the left side, in the **Operations** section, select **Backup (preview)**.
-1. Note the message indicating that backup can't be setup since SAP software installation/registration for this SAP system is not complete.
+1. Note the message indicating that backup can't be set up since SAP software installation/registration for this SAP system isn't complete.

    >**Note**: This is expected.
 You will not able to set up backup this way until the installation of SAP software is completed.
 However, completing the setup also involves additional prerequisites, including creation of vaults and backup policies, which we'll review here.